Poset-free Families and Lubell-boundedness: Constructing L-bounded Posets

 \section{Constructing L-bounded Posets}

-We have seen that L-bounded posets (including those that are uniformly L-bounded or centrally L-bounded) have nice properties.
-We now describe methods to construct more L-bounded posets.
+We have seen that L-bounded posets, including those that are uniformly L-bounded or centrally L-bounded, have nice properties.
+This section contains methods to construct L-bounded posets, thereby producing many more examples of posets $P$ that satisfy the $\pi(P)=e(P)$ conjecture.
 We begin with a construction using ordinal sums.

 \begin{theorem} For any centrally L-bounded poset $P$, both $\op P$ and $P\po$ are centrally L-bounded.
 Furthermore, $\op P\po$ is uniformly $L$-bounded. \end{theorem}